ContaAzul/creditcard.js/README.md

 ## Install

-You can [download the zip file](https://github.com/contaazul/creditcard.js/archive/master.zip) or use NPM and Bower.
+Creditcard.js available as a NPM package.
+You can install through npm or yarn:

 ### NPM